Monarch-Capstone-Parqe/CapstoneParqe/README.md

 ---
 ### 2) *Staff API* <a name="StaffApi"></a>
 #### Purpose:
-The Staff API serves as the managerial hub within the PARQE project, facilitating efficient oversight and control over incoming print jobs.
+The Staff API serves as the managerial hub within the PARQE project, facilitating efficient oversight and control over incoming print jobs and the inventory of filaments available to print with.

 #### Functionality:
 The Staff API encompasses the following key functionalities: